 1809(21st of Kislev, 5570): Moses Seixas passed away.
 Born in New York in 1744, the eldest son of Isaac Mendez Seixas was one of the founders (1795) of the Newport Bank of Rhode Island, of which he was cashier until his death.
 He addressed a letter of welcome in the name of the congregation to George Washington when the latter visited Newport, and it was to him that Washington's answer was addressed.

-1812: Napoleon's Grand Army crossed the Berezina River in its retreat from Russia.
-The retreat marked the real end of Napoleon.
-It also marked the end of new found freedom that Jews had begun to experience in most of Germany, Italy and Russia as the French Armies marched across these lands bringing the message of “Liberty, Fraternity, Equality” on the tips of their bayonets.
+1812: Napoleon's Grand Army crossed the Berezina River in its retreat from Russia which marked the beginning of the end for Napoleon and therefore also marked the beginning of the end of new found freedom that Jews had begun to experience in most of Germany, Italy and Russia when the French Armies marched across these lands bringing the message of “Liberty, Fraternity, Equality” on the tips of their bayonets.

 1820: In New York City, first publication of Israel Vindicated by an anonymous author who styled him or herself as “An Israelite.”
 “The work was ‘a refutation of the calumnies propagated respecting the Jewish nation; in which the objects and views of the American Society for Ameliorating the Condition of the Jews are investigated.’”
 The original subtitle also contained the additional words “‘and reasons assigned for rejecting the Christian religion.’”
 In his monograph entitled “The Freethinker, the Jews and the Missionaries,” Professor Jonathan Sarna contends that the book was the work of a freethinker named George Houston who was assisted by a Jewish printer named Abraham Collins.